 CGT may apply whenever you dispose of an asset, for example, by selling it or giving it away.
 CGT does not generally apply when you give assets to your spouse, civil partner or a charity.

 Some personal possessions are not liable for CGT.
 These include your car, personal possessions worth less than £6,000 and various tax-free investments (eg ISAs).
 There is usually a CGT exemption on gains made on the disposal of up to £50,000 worth of shares held by an employee shareholder.
-Although property (land and buildings) is liable to CGT, private residence relief usually means there is no CGT when you sell your only or main home.
-Gains on the sale of a residential property that has not been your main home (eg a holiday home or buy-to-let property) must be reported to HMRC and any CGT paid within 30 days from 6 April 2020.
+Although property (land and buildings) is liable to CGT, Private Residence Relief usually means there is no CGT when you sell your only or main home.
+Gains on the sale of a residential property that has not been your main home (eg a holiday home or buy-to-let property) must be reported to HMRC and any CGT paid within 30 days.

 All business capital gains - when you dispose of a business asset - are subject to CGT (for unincorporated businesses).
 This can include personal assets used in your business, for example, if you run your business from home.